glossd/yetis/README.md

 # Yetis (WIP) <img src=".github/yetigopher.png" width="92" align="center" alt="i"/>
-Kubernetes for linux processes.
+Kubernetes for linux processes running on a single machine.

-## Use Case
+### Use Case
-Containers need virtualization and your 5$ VPS doesn't support it?
-But you would still like some nice features of `k8s`?
-Read further.
+Containers need virtualization and your VPS doesn't support it, but you would still like some `k8s` features.

 ## Features of Yetis
 1. Kubernetes-like declarative configuration.